Swiftly Improve Project Business

 We observed that cross-corporate project business is best done when the words and acronyms are commonly understood.
 Confusion on terminology can lead to expensive misunderstandings and damage the relationships of people and organizations involved.
 The main purpose of this glossary is to ensure a common understanding by providing either a) an authoritative resource for methodology development, training, and contracting, or b) a baseline that helps develop one’s own glossary.

 Whilst we believe the Project Business Glossary to be comprehensive, it is not “definitive” or “final”, nor claims to be.
 It is “live” in the sense that it may be updated by the Project Business Foundation as a result of suggestions by the user community, which we welcome.
 A clear versioning process ensures that despite future changes, the glossary can be used as a reference in methodology development, education, and contracting.
-You can submit your suggestions by sending a message to info@project-business.org.
+You can submit your suggestions by sending a message to [email protected].

 Users of the Project Business Glossary should remember that certain industry sectors and organizations may use (by choice, law, or convention) specific definitions, abbreviations or acronyms in their methodologies and contracts that are different from this glossary.
 In such cases, we recommend that the definition to be used and understood in the specific situation should be discussed and the decision made should be documented.
 However, even in these situations, the Project Business Glossary can be helpful by providing a baseline easing discussion, documentation, and decision making.